mcabbott/Tullio.jl/README.md

 Back-end friends & relatives:

-* [LoopVectorization.jl](https://github.com/chriselrod/LoopVectorization.jl) is used here, but can do many things not covered by this.
+* [LoopVectorization.jl](https://github.com/chriselrod/LoopVectorization.jl) is used here, if available.

 * [Gaius.jl](https://github.com/MasonProtter/Gaius.jl) is a pure-Julia BLAS, using that.